 - Access to materials that enhance awareness of best practices and current trends in the nonprofit sector

-The second portion focuses on skill building related to nonprofit operations.
+- Skill building as related to nonprofit operations.
 This includes (but is not limited to) exercises to develop strategic planning skills, budget and finance best practices, and people management skills.

-Marcia Lipetz and Lauren King will co-facilitate the 2018 Leadership Institute.
+Marcia Lipetz and Lauren King co-facilitate the YNPN Chicago Leadership Institute.